MA Median Single-Family Home Price Reaches $610,000 in June

 “The median single-family home price of $560,000 marked a new all-time high for Massachusetts,” said Tim Warren, CEO of The Warren Group.
 “Under normal conditions, this

 would be a reason to celebrate, but only if you currently own a home and you’re looking to sell and don’t need to buy a new home.
-With such limited inventory – not only across Massachusetts, but also across the country – finding that next place to live will prove to be challenging.
+With such limited inventory – not only across Massachusetts but also across the country – finding that next place to live will prove to be challenging.
 Meanwhile, as interest rates continue to increase, buyers will continue to expand their searches to more rural communities – adding even more competition in markets that have

 historically been more affordable.”

 Year-to-date, there have been 13,580 single-family home sales in Massachusetts, an 11.1 percent decrease from the first four months of 2021.
-Meanwhile, the year-to-date median single family home price increased 9.7 percent on the same basis to $510,000.
+Meanwhile, the year-to-date median single-family home price increased 9.7 percent on the same basis to $510,000.

 Condominiums